Skip to content

 If save = FALSE (the default), the result is a list containing the following matrices:

-• gamma: A matrix with p rows and p columns, containing posterior inclusion probabilities of individual edges.
+• indicator: A matrix with p rows and p columns, containing posterior inclusion probabilities of individual edges.

 • interactions: A matrix with p rows and p columns, containing model-averaged posterior means of the pairwise associations.